web-native/docs/chtml/v060/specs/html-transport/README.md

 ```

 ### Shadow Imports
-It is possible to import components directly into an element's shadow DOM.
-This form of import is called shadow import.
-Shadow imports are qualified with the `shadow` *Boolean* attribute.
+It is possible to import components directly into an element's shadow DOM. *Shadow imports* are qualified with the `shadow` *Boolean* attribute.
 An import's *Shadow Host* is its immediate parent.

-The import element itself gets replaced and is never part of the shadow DOM nor the light DOM.
-Imported components are never visible anywhere in the DOM but live hidden in the host element's shadow DOM.

 ```html
 <div id="host">